1Password/postman-integration-secrets-edu-ut-edition/README.md

 ```
 node ./app/commander run-collection op://<VAULT-NAME>/<REQUEST-AUTH-DETAILS-ITEM> <PATH-TO-COLLECTION-JSON> --type <AUTH-TYPE>
 ```
+The following authorization types are currently supported:
+- No Auth (`noauth`)
+- Basic Auth (`basic`)
+- Bearer Token (`token`)

+For information on the fields of each authorization type, please see the [YAML file](app/authType.yml).\
+For more information on the authorization types, please check the [Postman documentation](https://learning.postman.com/docs/sending-requests/authorization/).

 #### Example
 - Run the command with:
-  - Path to the authorization details in 1Password (e.g. `op://Personal/Basic-Auth`)
+  - [Secret reference](https://developer.1password.com/docs/cli/secrets-reference-syntax/) to a 1Password item storing the authorization details (e.g. `op://Personal/Basic-Auth`)
   - Path to the collection JSON (e.g. `./postman-collection-basic`)
   - Authorization type (e.g. `basic`)
 - 1Password CLI will require authentication to access the secrets